asreview/asreview/docs/source/project_create.rst

 Project details
 ---------------

-Provide project details like name of the project, authors (for example the name of the screener), and a description.
+Provide project details like name of the project, authors (for example, the name of the screener), and a description.
 You can edit these values later in the *Details* page.